awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 ## Configuring an Aurora Global Database<a name="aurora-global-database-modifying"></a>

- The **Databases** page in the AWS Management Console lists all your Aurora global databases, showing the primary cluster and secondary cluster for each one\.
-The Aurora global database is an object that has its own configuration settings, in particular the AWS Regions associated with the primary and secondary cluster\.
+ The **Databases** page in the AWS Management Console lists all your Aurora global databases, showing the primary cluster and any secondary clusters for each one\.
+The Aurora global database is an object that has its own configuration settings, in particular the AWS Regions associated with the primary and any secondary clusters\.

 ![\[Screenshot showing an Aurora global database and associated configuration settings in the AWS Management Console.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-global-cluster-configuration.png)